jflets/django-blog/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: 'User story: template'
+name: User story template
 about: This is our default user stories template
-title: USER STORY <TITLE>
+title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''